 - 1 teaspoon salt

-- 1 cup shredded cheese such as quesillo/oaxaca, mozzarella, or white cheddar – for stuffing
+- 1 cup shredded cheese (quesillo/Oaxaca, mozzarella, or white cheddar), for filling

 Instructions

-- In a mixing bowl, combine the masa harina and salt.
-Stir in warm water to form a dough.
-Knead the dough several minutes until it becomes smooth and pliable.
-If the dough is too dry, add a little more water; if it's too sticky, add a bit more masa harina.
+- In a mixing bowl, combine masa harina and salt.
+Stir in warm water (and optional oil) until a dough forms.
+Knead 2-3 minutes until smooth and pliable.
+If dry or cracking, add a little more water.
+If sticky, add a bit more masa harina.

-- Divide the dough into golf ball-sized portions.
-Cover with a damp cloth to prevent drying.
+- Divide into 8 equal portions (about small lemon-sized).
+Keep covered with a damp cloth to prevent drying.

-- Serve warm with curtido (pickled cabbage slaw).
+- Serve warm with curtido (pickled cabbage slaw) and salsa roja.

 Notes